peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         PeterO.Numbers.EFloat divisor,
         PeterO.Numbers.EContext ctx);

 Calculates the quotient and remainder using the DivideToIntegerNaturalScale and the formula in RemainderNaturalScale.
-This is meant to be similar to the divideAndRemainder method in Java's BigDecimal.

 <b>Parameters:</b>

- * <i>divisor</i>: The number to divide by.
+ * <i>divisor</i>: An arbitrary-precision binary float to divide by.

  * <i>ctx</i>: An arithmetic context object to control the precision, rounding, and exponent range of the result.
 This context will be used only in the division portion of the remainder calculation; as a result, it's possible for the remainder to have a higher precision than given in this context.
 Flags will be set on the given context only if the context's  `HasFlags`  is true and the integer part of the division result doesn't fit the precision and exponent range without rounding.
+Can be null, in which the precision is unlimited and no additional rounding, other than the rounding down to an integer after division, is needed.

 <b>Returns:</b>